V7614-Tech/V7614-PyCalc/README.md

 1. Make sure you are using Windows or Linux.
 2. (For Linux) Make sure you have Wine installed.
-3. Download the Zip file of the latest non-InDev Preview version unless you want to test them.
+3. Download the Zip file of the latest non-bets version unless you want to test them.
 4. Extract the zip file.
 5. Run PyCalc.exe in the folder you extracted to.
 6. Start calculating!